SSRS Dashboard Reports

 Add DataSet Filters

-Click OK to apply the Filters at Dataset level, and click on the preview tab to see the report preview.
-From the below screenshot, you can see that Pie Chart is displaying the product subcategories that belong to Bikes Category.
+Click OK to apply the Filters at the Dataset level, and click on the preview tab to see the report preview.
+From the below screenshot, you can see that the Pie Chart displays the product subcategories that belong to the Bikes Category.

 Dashboard Pie Reports 7